Marie Dupouy

-Marie Dupouy (born 2 November 2001) is a French rugby union player.
+Marie Dupouy (born 27 July 2002) is a French rugby union player who plays for the France women's national rugby union team as a centre.

+Rugby career

 Dupouy was called into France's squad as a replacement for their star scrum-half, Laure Sansus, who sustained a knee injury in their pool game against England at the delayed 2021 Rugby World Cup.
 However, after arriving in New Zealand she was placed in solitary confinement due to a positive COVID test.

+Dupouy was named in France's squad for the 2023 Women's Six Nations Championship.